-Huang Jing is a Distinguished Professor and Dean of the Institute on National and Regional Studies at Beijing Language and Culture University.
+Huang Jing is a Distinguished Professor and Dean of the Institute on International and Regional Studies at Beijing Language and Culture University.
 Prior to that, he was Director of the Centre on Asia and Globalisation (CAG) at Lee Kuan Yew School of Public Policy (LKYSPP), National University of Singapore.
 He is an internationally recognized expert on Chinese politics, China’s foreign relations and security issues in Asia-Pacific.

 Prof. Huang has written two books and numerous journal articles, book chapters and policy papers on Chinese politics, China’s foreign policy, the military, US-China relations, and security issues in Asia-Pacific.
 His book, Factionalism in Chinese Communist Politics (Cambridge University Press, 2000), won the prestigious Masayoshi Ohira Memorial Prize in 2002.